PuriniBhanu/Dockerfiles/CMD/REDME.md

 ### CMD

-CMD is a instruction that runs the container.
+CMD is a instruction that runs the container.It should run in foreground and it shouls run infinite times.

 ### RUN vs CMD

 * RUN command will execute at the time of image creation.